axyorah/hn-post-clusterer/README.md

   ```

 - in your browser go to `localhost:5000` and follow the instructions.
 Do note that to begin with clustering you'd first need to populate your local database with at least 100 posts with 5+ comments.
 It might take a while to fetch them over internet.
 Luckily, you'd only need to do it once.

-## Acknowledgements
-To throttle requests sent by client I use semaphore as implemented by [Weiming Wu](https://gist.github.com/weimingw/a32d070a760dbc92ebb716b51bd44ac2#file-semaphore-js)